- The most important thing to remember is to give your Ragdoll Fresh Water every day.

 (To get our ragdoll owners started we have oz-pet sieve litter trays and oz-pet litter available for purchase at the time of kitten/retiree pick up to our ragdoll owners only.
 We have it available for much cheaper then you would pay for it in a petshop.)

 - Treats, Our Ragdolls enjoy and willingly accept "Greenies treats", greenies are specially made for the dental health of your pet.
 These can also be used for Teething.
+(Please note we use the Dog Greenies treats in the sizes: "Teenie" for kittens and "Petite" for adults)

 - Brush your Ragdoll at least once a week or more often if you like, This will help get rid of any loose fur.
 (Ragdolls have no undercoat, so their fur should not matte.
 But as any animal with fur, they will shed fur.)